chinapedia/wikipedia.abstract.en/Page/Traditional_Chinese_medicine.md

 Herbal medicine

-Traditional_Chinese_medicine_in_Xi'an_market.jpg (lit. "spirit mushrooms"), ginseng, Luo Han Guo, turtle shell underbelly (plastron), and dried curled snakes.]]
-Red_ginseng.JPG Bile_bear.jpg in a “crush cage” on Huizhou Farm, China.[255]]] Seahorse_Skeleton_Macro_8_-_edit.jpgs are extensively used in traditional medicine in China and elsewhere.[256]]] The term "herbal medicine" is somewhat misleading in that, while plant elements are by far the most commonly used substances in TCM, other, non-botanic substances are used as well: animal, human, and mineral products are also utilized.[257]
+(lit. "spirit mushrooms"), ginseng, Luo Han Guo, turtle shell underbelly (plastron), and dried curled snakes.]] in a “crush cage” on Huizhou Farm, China.[255]]] s are extensively used in traditional medicine in China and elsewhere.[256]]] The term "herbal medicine" is somewhat misleading in that, while plant elements are by far the most commonly used substances in TCM, other, non-botanic substances are used as well: animal, human, and mineral products are also utilized.[257]
 Thus, the term "medicinal" (instead of herb) is usually preferred.[258]

 Prescriptions